doritoes/ipgiraffe.com/4_CloudFront.md

 # Create CloudFront

 The next step is to create the CloudFront distribution.
 This acts as a global content delivery network (CDN), caching API Gateway responses closer to end-users, reducing latency and improving the overall performance.
-We will not incur the cost of enabling the WAF (Web Application Firweall) as the app simply returns HTML.
+We will not incur the cost of enabling the WAF (Web Application Firewall) as the app simply returns HTML.
 There is no API to protect.
-Another reason we are using Cloudfront is that in later steps we will be adding more instances to additional AWS regions.
+Another reason we are using CloudFront is that in later steps we will be adding more instances to additional AWS regions.
 CloudFront will distribute traffic to the nearest region (latency-based routing).

-It is possible to  configure health checks within CloudFront to automatically route traffic away from unhealthy regions should an issue arrise. **IMPORTANT** - be mindful of potential cross-region data transfer costs when using multiple origins in different regions.
+It is possible to configure health checks within CloudFront to automatically route traffic away from unhealthy regions should an issue arise. **IMPORTANT** - be mindful of potential cross-region data transfer costs when using multiple origins in different regions.

 ## Log in to AWS Console and Navigate to CloudFront
 1. Browse to (https://console.aws.amazon.com) and log in